PETER GOOCH – CHAIRMAN

 Prior to this I have managed some of the biggest Gastropubs sites in South East London for Young & Co Brewery, and graduated Coventry University where I studied LLB Law.

-jackie cooper – director
+jackie cooper – VICE CHAIRMAN

 My name is Jackie Cooper.
-I am currently Chairman for Burgess Hill Youth, a role I’ve held for years.
+I am currently Chairman for Burgess Hill Youth, a role I’ve held for four years.

 I have been associated with Sussex Clubs for Young People (formally Sussex Association of Boys Clubs) since the late 70’s.
 Before retiring in 2011, I worked as a youth and community worker for West Sussex County Council.

-I am also a Director/Trustee with a charity based in Kenya, called `Itarambee for Kenya’, which supports rehabilitated street boys by providing safe houses for them to call home plus the opportunity to go to school.
+I am also a Director/Trustee with a charity based in Kenya, called `Harambee for Kenya’, which supports rehabilitated street boys by providing safe houses for them to call home plus the opportunity to go to school.

 In my spare time I enjoy craft particularly sewing, reading and swimming.